teamaccessonline/library/contribute/contribute.rst

 Pushing Content to Github
 ---------------------------

-1. Open git client
+#.
+Open git client
-2. Type cd c:/labfiles/ls
+#.
+Type cd c:/labfiles/solutions
-3. solutions
-4. Perform "git pull" to get latest repo
+#.
+Perform "git pull" to get latest repo
-5. Copy files to their relevent folders on c:\\labfiles\\solutions
+#.
+Copy files to their relevent folders on c:\\labfiles\\solutions
    a.
 Postman Collections - Create and delete collections
    b.
 Irules
    c.
 Solution guide
    d.
 APM Policy
-6. Return to git client
+#.
+Return to git client
-7. Set your username "git config user.name [your username] "
+#.
+Set your username "git config user.name [your username]"
-8. Verity username was changed "git config user.name"
+#.
+Verity username was changed "git config user.name"
-9. Set email address "git config user.email "Your Email Address"
+#.
+Set email address "git config user.email "Your Email Address"
-10. Verify email address "git config user.email"
+#.
+Verify email address "git config user.email"
-11. Create a new branch by typing git checkout -b [name of your new branch]
+#.
+Create a new branch by typing git checkout -b [name of your new branch]
-12. Push new branch to github "git push origin [name of your new branch]
+#.
+Push new branch to github "git push origin [name of your new branch]
-13. Git add .
+#.
+Git add .
-14. Git commit -a  -m [commit notes]
+#.
+Git commit -a  -m [commit notes]
-15. Git push -u origin [name of your new branch]
+#.
+Git push -u origin [name of your new branch]
-16. F5 SMEs will validate the documentation and test the configuration.
+#.
+F5 SMEs will validate the documentation and test the configuration.
 If a changes are required they will annotated in the     branch.
-17. Once branch is merged in to master you can do the following
+#.
+Once branch is merged in to master you can do the following
-18. Git checkout master
+#.
+Git checkout master
-19. Git pull
+#.
+Git pull
-20. Git branch -d [name of your new branch]
+#.
+Git branch -d [name of your new branch]